The UW Children's Center at Harborview

 - Staffing is one adult per four children.
-Nurturing relationships continue to be the focus for the waddlers as their developmental needs broaden to include more independent play.
+Nurturing relationships continue to be the focus for the toddlers as their developmental needs broaden to include more independent play.

 - Staffing is one adult per six children.
-As children move into the toddler stage, close contact is maintained with their teachers.
-A wide variety of activities are available for toddlers' exploration.
+As children move into the twos stage, close contact is maintained with their teachers.
+A wide variety of activities are available for twos' exploration.
 Children are encouraged to use all of their senses as they discover the world around them.

 - Preschool & Pre-Kindergarten

 - Staffing is one adult per 10 children.
 A strong emphasis is placed on cooperation, the development of social skills, and the building of positive self-esteem.
 Recognizing that children develop at their own pace, we create an environment that offers abundant activities to meet varying developmental needs.
 The curriculum includes both child- and teacher-directed activities.